open-edge-insights/eii-tools/JupyterNotebook/README.md

         }
     ```

-## Running Jupyter Notebook
+## Run Jupyter Notebook from web browsers

+Perform the following steps to develop UDF using the Jupyter Notebook from a web browser:

-1. With the above pre-requisite done, please run the below command:
+1. In the terminal, run the following command:

     ```sh
         python3 builder.py -f usecases/video-streaming.yml
     ```

-2. Refer [IEdgeInsights/README.md](https://github.com/open-edge-insights/eii-core/blob/master/README.md) to provision, build and run the tool along with the EII recipe/stack.
+2. Refer the [IEdgeInsights/README.md](https://github.com/open-edge-insights/eii-core/blob/master/README.md) to provision, build and run the tool along with the OEI recipe or stack.

-3. Run the following command to see the logs:
+3. To see the logs, run the following command:

     ```sh
         docker logs -f ia_jupyter_notebook
     ```

-4. Copy paste the URL (along with the token) from the above logs in a browser.
-Below is a sample URL
+4. In the browser, from the logs, copy and paste the URL along with the token.
+Refer to the following sample URL:

     ```sh
         http://127.0.0.1:8888/?token=5839f4d1425ecf4f4d0dd5971d1d61b7019ff2700804b973
     ```

-   Replace the '127.0.0.1' IP address with host IP, if you are accessing the server remotely.

-   **Note:**
-    > To achieve the same behaviour in Visual Studio Code(VSCode) instead of web browser, follow below steps:
+    >**Note:**
     >
-    >1.
-In the consolidated `build/docker-compose.yml` file change the `read_only: true` to `read_only: false` for the service `ia_jupyter_notebook`.
-    >2.
-Run command `docker-compose up -d ia_jupyter_notebook`.
-    >3.
-Install `Remote - Containers` extension in VSCode.
-    >4.
-Run `Remote-Containers: Attach to Running Container` command from the Command Palette `(Ctrl+Shift+P)` and select `ia_jupyter_notebook` container.
-    >5.
-Install `Python` and `Jupyter` extensions in the `ia_jupyter_notebook` container in the VSCode.
-    >6.
-Run `Jupyter: Specify local or remote Jupyter server for connections` command from the Command Palette `(Ctrl+Shift+P)`.
-    >7.
-When prompted to pick how to connect to Jupyter, select `Existing: Specify the URI of an existing server`.
-    >8.
-When prompted to Enter the URI of a Jupyter server, provide the server's URI (hostname) with the authentication token included with a ?token= URL parameter as shown in the above example.
-    >9.
-As you are attached to `ia_jupyter_notebook` container as part of step 4, please open folder `(Ctrl+K+Ctrl+O)` `/home/eiiuser` to update the respective udf_template and main notebooks and re-run.
+    > If you are accessing the server remotely, replace the IP address '127.0.0.1' with the host IP.

-5. Once the Jupyter Notebook service is launched in the browser, run the [main.ipynb](main.ipynb) file visible in the list of files available.
-Make sure Python3.8 kernel is selected.
+5. After launching the `Jupyter Notebook` service in a browser, from the list of available files, run the [main.ipynb](main.ipynb) file.
+Ensure that the `Python3.8` kernel is selected.

-6. The process method of [udf_template.ipynb](udf_template.ipynb) file available in the list of files can be altered and re-run to experiment and test the UDF.
+6. If required, to experiment and test the UDF, you can modify and rerun the process method of the [udf_template.ipynb](udf_template.ipynb) file.

-7. If any parameters are to be sent to the custom udf by the user, they can be added in the **jupyter_connector** UDF config provided to either **VideoIngestion** or **VideoAnalytics** and can be accessed in the [udf_template.ipynb](udf_template.ipynb) constructor in the **udf_config** parameter which is a dict containing all these parameters.
-A sample UDF for reference has been provided at [pcb_filter.py](https://github.com/open-edge-insights/video-common/blob/master/udfs/python/pcb/pcb_filter.py).
+7. To send parameters to the custom UDF, add them in the `jupyter_connector` UDF config provided to either `VideoIngestion` or `VideoAnalytics`.
+You can access the parameters in the [udf_template.ipynb](udf_template.ipynb) constructor in the `udf_config` parameter.

+    >**Note:**
+    >
+    > The `udf_config` parameter is a dictionary (dict) that contains all these parameters.
+For more information, refer to the sample UDF from the [pcb_filter.py](https://github.com/open-edge-insights/video-common/blob/master/udfs/python/pcb/pcb_filter.py) file.
-> **Note:** After altering/creating a new udf, run main.ipynb  and restart **VideoIngestion** or **VideoAnalytics** with which you have enabled jupyter notebook service.
+    > After modifying or creating a new UDF, run `main.ipynb` and then, restart **VideoIngestion** or **VideoAnalytics** with which you have enabled the `Jupyter Notebook` service.

-8. Once the user is satisfied with the functionality of the UDF, the udf can be saved/exported by clicking on the **Download as** option and selecting **(.py)** option.
-   To save the UDF in VSCode, goto **More Actions**, select **Export** option.
-When prompted **Export As**, select **Python Script**.
-From the Main menu, goto **File-Save As**, select **Show Local**, rename and save the file.
-   The downloaded udf can then be directly used by placing it in the [../../common/video/udfs/python](https://github.com/open-edge-insights/video-common/blob/master/udfs/python) directory or can be integrated and used with **CustomUDFs**.
+8. To save or export the UDF, click **Download as** and then, select **(.py)**.

   > **Note:**
   >
-> - JupyterNotebook is not to be used with **CustomUDFs** like **GVASafetyGearIngestion** since they are specific to certain usecases only.
-Instead, the VideoIngestion pipeline can be modified to use GVA ingestor pipeline and config can be modifed to use **jupyter_connector** UDF.
-> - A sample opencv udf template is provided at [opencv_udf_template.ipynb](opencv_udf_template.ipynb) to serve as an example for how a user can write an OpenCV UDF and modify it however required.
-This sample UDF uses OpenCV APIs to write a sample text on the frames, which can be visualized in the **Visualizer** display.
-Please ensure **encoding is disabled** when using this UDF since encoding enabled automatically removes the text added onto the frames.
-> - Jupyter Notebook supports the latest versions of the browsers - Chrome, Firefox, Safari, Opera and Edge.
+  > To use the downloaded UDF, place it in the [../../common/video/udfs/python](https://github.com/open-edge-insights/video-common/blob/master/udfs/python) directory or integrate it with the `Custom UDFs`.

+## Run Jupyter Notebook using Visual Studio Code

+Perform the following steps to use Visual Studio Code (VS Code) to develop a UDF:

+1. In the terminal, run the following command:

+    ```sh
+        python3 builder.py -f usecases/video-streaming.yml
+    ```

+2. Refer the [IEdgeInsights/README.md](https://github.com/open-edge-insights/eii-core/blob/master/README.md) to provision, build and run the tool along with the OEI recipe or stack.

+3. To see the logs, run the following command:

+    ```sh
+        docker logs -f ia_jupyter_notebook
+    ```

+4. In the consolidated `build/docker-compose.yml` file, for the `ia_jupyter_notebook` service, change `read_only: true` to `read_only: false`.
+5. Run the `docker-compose up -d ia_jupyter_notebook` command.
+6. In VS Code, install the `Remote - Containers` extension.
+7. Using the shortcut key combination `(Ctrl+Shift+P)` access the Command Palette.
+8. In the Command Palette, run the `Remote-Containers: Attach to Running Container` command.
+9. Select the `ia_jupyter_notebook` container.
+10. In the `ia_jupyter_notebook` container, install the `Python` and `Jupyter` extensions.
+11. In the Command Palette, run the `Jupyter: Specify local or remote Jupyter server for connections` command.
+12. Choose `Existing: Specify the URI of an existing server` when prompted to select how to connect to Jupyter Notebook.
+13. Enter the server's URI (hostname) with the authentication token (included with a ?token= URL parameter), when prompted to enter the URI of a Jupyter server.
+Refer to the sample URL mentioned in the previous procedure.
+14. Open the `/home/eiiuser` folder to update the respective udf_template and the main notebooks and re-run.
+15. To save the UDF, go to **More Actions (...)**, and then, select **Export**.
+16. When prompted **Export As**, select **Python Script**.
+17. From the **File** menu, click **Save As**.
+18. Select **Show Local**.
+19. Enter the name and save the file.

+> **Note:**
+>
-> - With Jupyter notebook plugin in VS code, the user cannot upload files to the workspace in VS Code due to plugin limitation.
-This functionality exists when the Jupyter notebook is accessed through the web browser.
+> You cannot upload files to the workspace in VS Code due to the limitation with the Jupyter Notebook plugin.
+To use this functionality, access the Jupyter notebook through a web browser.